lemire/testingRNG/README.md

 # testingRNG
-Testing common random-number-generators

-There are several benchmarks that can be used to test (pseudo-)random number generators.
+There are several benchmarks that can be used to test (pseudo-)random number generators (RNG).
 Of particular interest are TestU01 and PractRand.
+We want to easily test popular RNGs.

 ## Usage

 We assume Linux or macOS.
+The code is essentially straight-forward C99.

 PractRand: